yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

     (4 rows)
     ```

 1. Create a snapshot schedule for the new `pitr` keyspace from a shell prompt.
-In this example, the schedule is one snapshot every minute, and each snapshot is retained for ten minutes.
+In the following example, the schedule is one snapshot every minute, and each snapshot is retained for ten minutes:

     ```sh
     $ ./bin/yb-admin create_snapshot_schedule 1 10 ycql.pitr